avanishd-3/tf-neural-nets/README.md

 1. Classification model based on the Fashion MNIST dataset (~91.5% accuracy).
 2. Transfer learning (based on Xception) binary classification model trained on TensorFlow cat or dog dataset (~96% accuracy).
-    - No weight for this one, because it is exceeds the GitHub file size.
+    - No weight for this one, because it exceeds the GitHub file size.
     - Training is pretty quick, though, because most of the training has already been done.